aastroza/carbonada/README.md

 ## Game Design

-We created an educational game styled like [*Timeline*](https://boardgamegeek.com/boardgame/128664/timeline) focused on the carbon footprint.
+We have created an educational game inspired by the concept of a *carbonada*, a dish where players add ingredients—anything they can think of.
+The objective is to stay within a predetermined carbon footprint limit for the dish.
 The frontend code is available [here](https://github.com/Vokturz/carbon-front).

 ### Gameplay

-- Players position cards with different concepts on a "carbon line" based on their estimated carbon footprint, with the least carbon-generating items on the left and the most on the right.
-- For example, if an apple is on the left of the screen and a plane trip is on the right, the player needs to think of a concept like a hamburger and place it correctly between the apple and the plane trip.
+- Each game sets a carbon footprint limit for the *carbonada* dish.
+- Players take turns adding ingredients to the dish.
+These ingredients can be anything the player can imagine and write down.
-- The system uses our carbon footprint estimation model to evaluate the correctness of each move.
+- The system calculates the carbon footprint of each ingredient based on our carbon footprint estimation model.
+- The goal is to avoid exceeding the carbon footprint limit.
+The player who adds an ingredient that causes the total carbon footprint to surpass the limit loses the game.

 ### LLM as a Game Judge